HBCSD Corruption

 earlier misinformation.

-(3) Final Historic Resource Assessment Report of The North School Campus Hermosa Beach City School District, by Pamela Daly, M.S.H.P., Daly & Associates, 4486 University Avenue, Riverside, CA 92501, dated July 2017.
-(TL-2017Jul Final Historic Resource NS) used as an Exhibit for the 2019 Environmental Impact Report (EIR) that was accepted by school board members in February 2019.
+(3) Final Historic Resource Assessment Report of The North School Campus Hermosa Beach City School District, by Pamela Daly, M.S.H.P., Daly & Associates, 4486 University Avenue, Riverside, CA 92501, dated July 2017, was used as an Exhibit for the 2019 Environmental Impact Report (EIR) that was accepted by school board members in February 2019.

-"As a professional paid with taxpayer money to write an important Historic Resource Assessment for an important and highly impactful draft-EIR, Ms. Daly’s fabrications, omissions and errors ae inexcusable.”
-(TL-2018Jan2 P Daly errors in EIR)
+"As a professional paid with taxpayer money to write an important Historic Resource Assessment for an important and highly impactful draft-EIR, Ms. Daly’s fabrications, omissions and errors ae inexcusable.” letter from Miyo Prassas to Place Works.

-NOTE: Despite proof of misinformation sent to HBCSD administration (TL-2017Jul Pam Daly Fabrications) about the rampant and inexcusable misinformation contained in Pam Daly’s Historic Resource Assessment Report of North School the district seemed to double-down on, and simply ignore the misinformation.
+NOTE: Despite proof of misinformation sent to HBCSD administration about the rampant and inexcusable misinformation contained in Pam Daly’s Historic Resource Assessment Report of North School the district seemed to double-down on, and simply ignore the misinformation.
 There seemed to be no concern or attempt by HBCSD to correct or prevent misinformation contained in their reports and meetings.

 NOTE: Pam Daly’s Historic Resource Assessment Report of North School was posted on the worldwide web for years by HBCSD despite the numerous mistakes in the report that were pointed out to HBCSD administration.